vgl-hub/kcount/README.md

 A kmer counting tool

 **kcount** is a single fast kmer counting tool.
-It generates the kmer histogram and optionally a lexicographically ordered kmer table.
+It generates the kmer histogram.

 ## Installation